 Parents can help by building up their confidence and providing ways to respond to questions or comments from others.

 Visit a physician at Swedish for treatments or strategies that can help ease symptoms.

 Acne, eczema, and psoriasis are just a few common conditions that affect the skin.
-And as a parent, it can be hard to watch your child live with a skin condition that is both physically and emotionally uncomfortable.
-Talking to your child about their skin can be a sensitive issue because the skin is the most visible part of their bodies.
+When your child develops one of those conditions, which can be both physically and emotionally uncomfortable, it’s natural to want to help them deal with it.
+Talking to your child about their condition can be a sensitive issue, since their appearance may be affected.
 However, it’s important to learn how to support your child when their skin condition flares up.

 - Give your child a safe, nonjudgmental space to say how they feel.
-By doing so allows them to take an active part of their skin care management.
+Doing so allows them to take an active part in their skincare management.

 - Gently make sure your child understands that seeing a doctor is an important part of their overall health and that a physician can offer comfort and treatments for living with their skin condition.